 Income taken into account when it is earned, derived or received

 Ordinary income is assessed in the fortnight that it is first earned, derived or received.

-Act reference: SSAct section 1068-G7A Ordinary income generally taken into account when first earned, derived or received, section 1067L-D19 Ordinary income generally taken into account when first earned, derived or received, section 1067G-H23 Ordinary income generally taken into account when first earned, derived or received, section 1073B Daily attribution of employment income, section 8 Income test definitions
+Act reference: SSAct section 1068-G7A Ordinary income generally taken into account when first earned, derived or received, section 1067L-D19 Ordinary income generally taken into account when first earned, derived or received, section 1067G-H23 Ordinary income generally taken into account when first earned, derived or received, section 8 Income test definitions

-Income is apportioned over a specific period relating to the source of the income, if:
+Income is attributed over a specific period relating to the source of the income, if: